Rafael-Ribeiro-de-Lima/lig4/README.md

 ## CPU Player Behavior
 When one of the players is of the "cpu" type, their moves are randomly generated.
 The CPU player selects a column at random and drops its disc into the lowest available space in that column.
 This random move simulates the decision-making process of a computer player.

+## About the Name "Lig4"
+The term "Lig4" is a contraction of "Ligue 4," which is the Brazilian Portuguese equivalent of "Connect 4."
+The game is known by different names in various regions, and in Brazil, it is commonly referred to as "Ligue 4" or simply "Lig4."
+The gameplay remains the same, with players aiming to connect four discs of their color in a row.

 ## Note
 This project was developed as part of the curriculum for the Object-Oriented Programming Introduction course, and it may lack certain advanced features found in commercial games.
 The primary focus is on applying fundamental OOP concepts and principles learned during the course.